GOSHROW/reddit-wallpaper-extension/README.md

 Can extract images from multiple Reddit post formats:
 - Direct image links (imgur, external hosts)
 - Reddit-hosted images (i.redd.it)
-- Gallery posts (uses first image)
+- Gallery posts (extracts all images with position indicators)
 - Preview images from Reddit's preview system

 All extracted images include CDN priority scoring for optimal loading performance.

+**Gallery Post Enhancement**: Multi-image gallery posts now contribute all their images to the pool, not just the first one.
+Each image is labeled with its position (e.g., "Post Title (3/5)") for better context.

 ## Troubleshooting